toothemooon/svelte4_integration/README.md

 ### Post Page
 - Displays a single blog post with title, author, date, and content
 - Dynamic routing with URL parameters: `/post/:id`
+- Post-specific comments section that allows users to add and delete comments
 - Loading states and error handling
-- Post-specific comments section where users can add, view, and delete comments

 ### Comments System
 - Each blog post has its own unique set of comments